 If at all possible, pre-arrange with a friend whom you can call (even during the night) just to talk to if you find yourself in a situation like this.
-Just having someone on the end of the line who doesn't hate your guts or judge you harshly for the way you feel is an enormous relief.
-If you have pre-arranged earlier you won't feel so stupid calling them or showing up at the door at 2 in the morning - so talk to them now.
+Just having someone on the end of the line who doesn’t judge you for the way you feel or say unhelpful things like, “But X really does love you”, is an enormous relief.
+If you have pre-arranged earlier you won’t feel so stupid calling them or showing up at the door at 2 in the morning - so talk to them now.

 Don’t remain in the same room with a person who is raging.
 Remove yourself from the situation as quickly as you safely can.